-The doctoral program normally occupies five years of full-time work for students with the bachelor's degree.
+The doctoral program normally occupies six years of full-time work for students with the bachelor's degree.
 Core requirements must be fulfilled in the first two years according to scheduled sequencing.
 It is expected that the student will have completed all but the dissertation requirement by the conclusion of the fourth year of graduate study.

 Several basic courses are required of all students who enter with only a bachelor's degree; in addition, they are required of other students who cannot demonstrate previous equivalent work at the graduate level.
-These courses include: one semester of classical sociological theory, for three credit hours; a one-semester overview of sociological methods, for three credit hours; one semester of advanced social statistics (SOC 63993), for three credit hours (the student must have taken a more elementary statistics course as a prerequisite, or have received the permission of the instructor); a proseminar, for a total of two credit hours; and one semester of participation in a research practicum for a total of three credit hours.
+These courses include: one semester of classical sociological theory, for three credit hours; a one-semester overview of sociological methods, for three credit hours; one semester of advanced social statistics (SOC 63993), for three credit hours (the student must have taken a more elementary statistics course as a prerequisite, or have received the permission of the instructor); and a proseminar, for a total of two credit hours.